Azure-Samples/cognitive-services-REST-api-samples/README.md

 ### Prerequisites

-Your favorite IDE.
-Node.js are for Node.js 6 version.
+1. Your favorite IDE.
+2. Node.js samples are for Node.js 6 version.
+3. Java samples will need JDK 7 or 8 and will require gson library in some cases.

 ### Quickstart
 (Add steps to get up and running quickly)